-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2015-16 educational progress for Oakman Elementary school.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2018-19 educational progress for the Oakman Elementary School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
 If you have any questions about the AER, please contact Mr. Mahmoud Abu-Rus for assistance.

-The AER is available for you to review electronically by visiting the following web site: oakman.dearbornschools.org or, you may review a copy in the main office at your child’s school.
-Also, you can find the Combined Data Report at https://goo.gl/LrLJIh
+The AER is available for you to review electronically by visiting the following web site http://bit.ly/2HgRpWP or you may review a copy in the main office at your child’s school.

 PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL